learn-byte/interactive-p5js-background/course/01-Intro-to-p5js/01-what-is-p5js.md

 # How to build an Interactive Background with p5.js and create-react-app

-#### This tutorial will demonstrate how to build an interactive background like the one from the home page of learn-byte.com.
+#### This tutorial will demonstrate how to build an interactive background similar to the one from the home page of learn-byte.com.

 ![interactive-background-image](https://raw.githubusercontent.com/learn-byte/interactive-p5js-background/master/assets/images/interactive-bg.png)